emerald-dao/beginner-cadence-course/chapter6.0 (extra credit)/day1/README.md

 }
 ```

+> Make sure to change "ExampleNFT" to whatever your contract's name is.

-> 🚀 Deploy your ExampleNFT smart contract:
+> 🚀 Deploy your "ExampleNFT" smart contract:

 ```sh
 flow project deploy --network=testnet